Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: Data

 Lichess allows a wide range of variants and time formats of chess, with games ranging from several minutes to several days.
-The only variant we consider are standard chess formats, which is the vast majoirty of games on Lichess.
+The only variants we consider are standard chess formats, which is the vast majority of games on Lichess.
 In these time controlled chess games, each player starts with the same amount of time to make their moves.
 The two most common formats are ``Bullet'' (games where each player has 1-2 minutes) and ``Blitz'' (games where each player has 3-5 minutes).
 These short games commonly end with one player winning via checkmate, resignation or running out of time.
 Draws are possible but relatively rare in these formats.
-We consider only the most played time control in bullet and blitz for analysis: 60+0 (60 seconds for all moves with no increment) and 180+0 (3 minutes for all moves with no increment) respectively.
+We consider only the most played time controls in bullet and blitz for analysis: 60+0 and 180+0.
+The first number in these time controls represents how many seconds each player starts with to make all their moves.
+The second represents the increment, which is the number of additional seconds added to their remaining time after making each move.

 We wish to examine the presence of experiential effects across a range of chess abilities and playing history.
-Using a players current rating, we collected data for 40 players in 3 seperate rating cohorts each: 1700-1900, 2000-2200 and 2300-2500.
+Using a players current rating, we collected data for 40 players in each of 3 separate rating cohorts: 1700-1900, 2000-2200 and 2300-2500.
 Between October 23-31, 2023, we randomly selected 40 players within each of these rating ranges that had recently played bullet games of any format, and scraped information about the games they had played up to that date.
 These rating cohorts correspond to a range of moderate to high chess ability\footnote{Lichess provides a weekly distribution of ratings on the platform.
 At the time of writing, 47\% of bullet players had a rating lower than 1500, while only 1.5\% had a rating higher than 2500.}.
 We also collect all games played by 25 grandmaster (GM) accounts on Lichess in early 2024.
 Grandmaster is an official title awarded to players who demonstrate excellent ability in chess.
 At the time of writing, this extremely selective title has only been awarded to 2087 players in history.
 For the GMs we selected, the average rating was 3055 for Bullet and 2854 for Blitz games.
 We denote the 40 players in each rating cohort and the 25 GMs as ``focal'' players in this paper.
+We have made this data, along with the code used to scrape it, publicly available in our associated Github repository.